wintonpc/pbr/README.md

 with getter/setter attributes.
 The mapping also has a field mapping that specifies how to inflect field names (or hash keys).

-# To do
+# Notes

+- TODO
   - validation
     - when writing, verify value type
     - when reading, count actual required fields vs expected. only compute details if actual != expected.
       - must take into account the possibility of required/expected fields being repeated too ?
     - raise error

-- add custom `PbrMapping` example to readme
+  - more realistic performance tests with wrapped, real messages

   - support nested serialized protobuf messages (for metadata-wrapped messages)
     - additional field option on `bytes` field contains pbr_type

-- more realistic performance tests with wrapped, real messages
+- documentation
+  - add custom `PbrMapping` example to readme
   - add doc-comments
     - fields passed to inflectors

+- parking lot
   - default values for optional fields??
     - does this make sense when mapping to arbitrary types?
     - ideally, cost would be paid at field read time, not deserialize time

-- consider
-  - eventmachine
   - writing to/reading from a stream
+  - eventmachine implications, if any

 - performance findings
   - function pointers are slightly faster than big switch. changing to big switch for writes